johanventer/metatool/README.md

 		    }
 	  }

-**NOTE: The API is subject to change, and I'm aware that the whole `meta_getMemberPtr` and resulting pointer deferencing is ugly.
-Perhaps judicious template usage could make this all nicer.**
+The `Meta_Type_*` enum members are generated automatically.

-**ALSO NOTE: The Meta_Type_* enum members are generated automatically.**
+__NOTE: The API is subject to change, and I'm aware that the whole `meta_getMemberPtr` and resulting pointer deferencing is ugly.
+Perhaps judicious template usage could make this all nicer.__

 # API